septag/Junkyard/README.md

 - Multiplatform.
 Currently supported platforms (ARM64, x86_64 architectures only):
     - Windows (Tested on Windows 10 x64)
-    - Linux (Tested on Ubuntu 22/PopOS)
+    - Linux (Tested on Ubuntu 22/PopOS): *Not Tested with latest updates*
-    - MacOS-Arm64 M1 and up (through MoltenVk 1.3)
+    - MacOS-Arm64 M1 and up (through MoltenVk 1.3): *Not Tested with latest updates*
     - ~~Android~~ (Currently broken, might work with Vulkan 1.3 hardware)
 - Minimal C'ish C++20: Some people call it Sane-C++ or similarly [Orthodox-C++](https://gist.github.com/bkaradzic/2e39896bc7d8c34e042b).
 I use a very small subset of newer C++ standards:
     - No stdc++ allowed in the code